thirukkural2022/obedparla.com/drafts/mentals-models-react.md

 relevant to this few boxes, leave the other ones alone".

 Remember, React updates our boxes from outside-in, or top-to-bottom depending on how you imagine it.
-I've seen this expressed as a tree, with each subsequent box being a branch, but as I've shown you I like to imagine it more as a Russian doll, with many boxes inside one another.
+The most common way to expressed it is as a tree, with each subsequent box being a branch, but as I've shown you I like to imagine it more as a Russian doll, with many boxes inside one another.
+The idea of a tree is very helpful when you're dealing with many components side-by-side rather than one inside another.

+--- Show React tree, there must be a good image somewhere ---

 Right now this is our code: --- show code of input state with many boxes inside
 --- every state change causes all components to re-render, since React doesn't